 Chapter 8 Testing Programs Introduction

 The states have a responsibility to ensure that licensing examinations are fair, sound, valid and secure.
-Directors must consider how an exam is developed, who is involved in the development process, how the exam is offered and how security is maintained.
-Nearly every state has contracted with an outside vendor to assist in examination development and administration.
-These testing vendors employ test development experts and psychometricians to construct and evaluate examinations.
+Directors must consider how an exam is developed, who is involved in the development process, how the exam is offered and how its security is maintained.
+Nearly every state has contracted with an outside testing vendor to assist in examination development and administration.
+These vendors consult with test development experts and psychometricians to construct and evaluate examinations.

 The primary purpose of a state examination and licensing program is to protect consumers.
 Examinations should be consistent across the states in difficulty level, content and subject matter.
 They should be uniformly administered and scored.
 Examinations should be psychometrically sound, using methods for setting and maintaining passing standards—i.e., cut scores—that are in accordance with testing industry best practices.
-They should use resources such as: 1) “Standards for Educational and Psychological Testing,” developed jointly by the American Educational Research Association (AERA), American Psychological Association (APA) and National Council on Measurement in Education (NCME); and 2) the U.S. Equal Employment Opportunity Commission’s (EEOC) Uniform Guidelines on Employee Selection Procedures (29 CFR 1607).
-Through valid, reliable and legally defensible test development practices, candidates will have a fair and equitable opportunity to pass an exam, regardless of which state exam they take.
-Ideally, pass rates should be consistent throughout the states; however, statistics from national examination administration have shown that the pass rates for examinations for the same line of insurance vary significantly among the states.
-Other variables may contribute to pass rates, such as state education systems, demographics, the existence of a prelicensing education requirement, and the quality of such prelicensing education, but the states should work with their test vendors to be sure that they eliminate any practices that do not measure the entry-level knowledge, duties and responsibilities of an insurance producer.
+They should use resources like: 1) “Standards for Educational and Psychological Testing,” developed jointly by the American Educational Research Association (AERA), American Psychological Association (APA) and National Council on Measurement in Education (NCME); and 2) the U.S. Equal Employment Opportunity Commission’s (EEOC) Uniform Guidelines on Employee Selection Procedures (29 CFR 1607).

+These resources allow states to provide consistency and uniformity in producer licensing.Through valid, reliable and legally defensible test development practices, candidates will have a fair and equitable opportunity to pass a state exam, regardless of which one they take.
+Ideally, pass rates should be consistent throughout the states; however, statistics from national examination administration have shown that pass rates for examinations for the same line of insurance vary significantly among states.
+Other variables may contribute to pass rates, such as state education systems, demographics, the existence of a prelicensing education requirement, and the quality of such prelicensing education, but the states should work with their test vendors to eliminate any practices that do not measure the entry-level knowledge, duties and responsibilities of an insurance producer.

 Different states take different approaches to the development and administration of producer license examinations.
-Some of the states exercise significant control over test development and review.
-Other states rely almost entirely on outside experts.
-In most of the states, the state does not pay any fee to a testing vendor, and the cost of test development and administration is passed through to the test-takers.
-Most of the states reserve the right to preapprove any fees charged by testing vendors.
+Some states exercise significant control over test development and review: others rely almost entirely on outside experts.
+Most states, do not pay any fee to a testing vendor, and the cost of test development and administration is passed on to test-takers.
+Most states reserve the right to preapprove any fees charged by testing vendors.

-With the state licensing system increasingly built on reciprocity, it is in the best interest of consumers, state insurance regulators, industry, producers, and prospective producers for state licensing directors to establish guidelines that promote efficiency and consistency throughout the licensing process.
-Directors should also reduce or eliminate artificial barriers that impede qualified applicants from obtaining a license.
+With a state licensing system increasingly built on reciprocity, it is in the best interest of consumers, state insurance regulators, industry, producers, and prospective producers for state licensing directors to establish guidelines that promote efficiency and consistency across the licensing process.
+Directors should also reduce or eliminate artificial barriers that prevent qualified applicants from obtaining a license.

 The purpose of this chapter is to recommend best practices for the states in testing administration in the following areas: